-A multi-day field trip that uses stratigraphic, sedimentological, paleontological, and structural data to interpret shallow-and deep-marine rock successions in a paleoenvironmental and tectonic context.
+A multi-day field trip that uses stratigraphic, sedimentological, paleontological, and structural data to interpret shallowand deep-marine rock successions in a paleoenvironmental and tectonic context.
 Enrollment is limited.
 NOTE: The course runs during the week of Canadian Thanksgiving.
 Students are responsible for the cost of transportation, accommodation and food during the trip.
 Please see the Departmental web page for more information.

-Academic Units: Mathematics 0 Natural Sciences 9 Complementary Studies 0 Engineering Science 9 Engineering Design 0 utorial: 0.5
+Academic Units: Mathematics 0 Natural Sciences 9 Complementary Studies 0 Engineering Science 9 Engineering Design 0 the Department.

-PREREQUISITE(S): (A minimum GPA of 2.90 in each of GEOE 221, GEOE 238 and GEOE 321) and permission of the Department.
+PREREQUISITE(S): (A minimum GPA of 2.90 in each of GEOE 221, GEOE 238 and GEOE 321) and permission of

 COREQUISITE(S): GEOE 488